Revealing Shoe & Boot Construction: Welt, Cement, Mixed & More

-On the flip side, if you need to bend every now and then, and you have a chance to wear-out the shoes, it is better to pick up a mixed construction which was rare a decade ago but not anymore.
+On the flip side, if you need to bend every now and then, and you have a chance to damage the shoes quickly, it is better to pick up a mixed construction.
+This construction was rare a decade ago, but not anymore.

 And then comes the `solid as rock’ stepping fact.
-If you do not need to bend the feet much and rather want a longer lasting pair making you feel hard in the bottom, pick constructions like welt.
-It is specially important if you are going to wear steel or alloy toe boots.
+If you need not bend the feet much and instead want a longer lasting pair making you feel hard at the bottom, pick constructions like a welt.
+It is especially important if you will wear steel or alloy toe boots.

-Constructions define how you grip things, how the treads would grab the ground and how much you are going to spend wearing the pair each day.
+Constructions define how you grip things, how the treads would grab the ground and how much you will spend wearing the pair each day.

-Crawling is the rarest thing we would like to do wearing the boots but cement enables that!
-Cast crawling away, we frequently need to bend the feet; sometimes loving flexibility.
+Crawling is the rarest thing we would like to do wearing the boots, but cement enables that!
+Cast creeping away, we frequently need to bend the feet; sometimes loving the flexibility.

 - Cement construction is lightweight,

 The downside is, glue-constructed footwear usually wear-off pretty quickly.
-It’s glue, after all, instead of stitches.
-This is also called board last method.
+It’s a glue, after all, instead of stitches.
+This is also called the board the last method.